Jessie King (writer)

-Jessie King (pen name, Marguerite; 1862 – ?) was a Scottish author of essays and poetry, as well as a journalist.
-King was widely and popularly known under the pen name of “Marguerite”.
-She wrote for the Dundee Evening Telegraph on topics of dress, men, women, and manners.
+Jessie King (pen name, Marguerite; 1862 – ?) was a Scottish essayist, poet, and journalist.
+Though she used a variety of pen names, she was widely and popularly known using the pseudonym “Marguerite”.
+King wrote for various publications.
+At the Dundee Evening Telegraph, she on topics of dress, men, women, and manners.

 Early years and education

 Jessie Margaret King was born at Bankfoot, in the parish of Auchtergaven, Perthshire, in 1862, and received her education at the village school there.
 She was delicate as a child, but was very studious, and a great reader.
 Her father encouraged her in her studies.
 Every now and then, a box of miscellaneous reading magazines, reviews, and so forth would come on a carrier's cart from Perth, where her uncle, James Sprunt, was editor of the Perthshire Advertiser.
 At school, she was a good pupil, carrying off many prizes and the girls’ dux medal.

 Preparing herself for a career as a teacher, but she had been only just entered at Sharp's Institution, Perth, when her father fell ill, and this altered all the family plans.
 After a long illness he died.